Posted: 6/29/20 | June 29th, 2020

 - Freehand Los Angeles – This hostel/hotel features designer rooms with comfortable beds, a rooftop pool and bar with amazing views of the city, a lobby bar, a restaurant, and even a fitness center.

 For more suggestions, here’s my complete list of favorite hostels in Los Angeles!

 Days 2–3: San Diego

 Two hours down the coast is San Diego.
-It’s a popular city for sure but not as popular as the others.
-Personally, after LA, it’s my second favorite spot in the state!
-It’s easier to navigate, cheaper, has amazing weather, awesome beaches, and plenty of great bars and restaurants.
+It’s a popular city for sure, but not as popular as some others.
+Personally, though, after LA, it’s my favorite spot in the state!
+It’s easier to navigate and cheaper, and it has amazing weather, awesome beaches, and plenty of great bars and restaurants.
 Spend two nights here.

 Here are some things to do during your visit:

 - Tour the USS Midway Museum – This aircraft carrier was the largest ship in the world until 1955.
 It saw action in numerous conflicts before being decommissioned in 1992 and turned into a museum.
 You can explore the flight deck as well as many of the rooms below.